its-theo/MultiRPC-installer/README.md

 And then you're done, enjoy CustomRPC!

 > If there are any bugs, create an issue.
+Also, MultiRPC not working is not an issue in my script.